bisoftbilgi/elastic-to-parquet/README.md

 ```

 ```
---keepCSV : this parameter is used to keep CSV file after converting it to parquet format, it is optional if you don't use this paramater intermediate CSV file
+--keepCSV : this parameter is used to keep CSV file after converting it to parquet format, it is optional if you don't use this paramater intermediate CSV file is deleted by default
 ```